Ouranosinc/scen_workflow_afr/README.md

 Implemented features:
 - relocated plotting functions within a distinct Github project (see note in the introduction);
 - added compatibility with ENACTS reanalysis data;
-- restructured code to make it easier to maintain.
+- restructured code to make it easier to maintain (object-oriented).

 ## Contributing